Dirichlet fractional Gaussian fields on the Sierpinski gasket and their discrete graph approximations: Discrete and continuous FGFs on the Sierpinski gasket

-Note that from \cite[Section 4]{FukushimaShima} $\Delta$ is essentially self-adjoint on $\D_0$ and can therefore uniquely be extended to the domain of the generator of the above Dirichlet form $\E$.
+From \cite[Theorem 4.2]{FukushimaShima} the Friedrichs extension of the Kigami Laplacian $\Delta$ is the self-adjoint operator on $L^2(K,\mu)$ which is the generator of $(\E,\F_0)$.
 We still denote this generator by $\Delta$ and the operator $\Delta$ with domain $\mathcal{D}(\Delta)$ is referred to as the Dirichlet Laplacian on $K$.

 The following lemma shows that any $u \in \mathcal{D}(\Delta)$ is H\"older continuous.

 \begin{lem} There exists a constant $C>0$ such that for every $u \in \mathcal{D}(\Delta)$ and $x,y \in K$,

 where, as above, the parameter $d_h=\frac{\ln 3}{\ln 2}$ is the Hausdorff dimension and the parameter $d_w=\frac{\ln 5}{\ln 2}$ is the so-called walk dimension. \end{lem}